-(2) Based on a total of [•] Shares issued and outstanding on [•], 2022.
+(2) Based on a total of [•] Shares outstanding on [•], 2023.

-(3) CION Investment Group, LLC ("CIG") is the record holder of 55,611.10 Shares.
+(3) Mr. Gatto is the record holder of 10,000 Shares, and CION Investment Group, LLC ("CIG") is the record holder of 62,598.77 Shares that includes 5,932.67 Shares acquired under the Company's distribution reinvestment plan.
 Messrs.
 Gatto and Reisner control CIG and, as a result, may be deemed to be the indirect beneficial owners of the Shares held by CIG.
-Messrs.
-Gatto and Reisner disclaim beneficial ownership of the Shares held by CIG except to the extent of their respective pecuniary interest therein.
+As permitted by Rule 16a-1(a)(4) under the Exchange Act, Mr. Gatto disclaims beneficial ownership of the Shares held by CIG except to the extent of his pecuniary interest therein.